Heterogeneous Swarms: Jointly Optimizing Model Roles and Weights for Multi-LLM Systems: Experiment Details

 \paragraph{Dataset Details} We employ 12 datasets to evaluate \ourmethod{} and baselines spanning knowledge, reasoning, agent, and miscellaneous capabilities.
 We filter examples in GAIA to retain examples where the human-provided tool use contexts could support the final answer for GAIA-text.
 We incorporate each tool use context for the input of one LLM in the multi-LLM network respectively.
 We truncate the context in Qasper in ten-fold and incorporate each chunk as context for an individual LLM.
 We by default sample 200 examples for optimization and 1,000 for evaluation, while downsampling if there's not enough data.
 We present data statistics in Table \ref{tab:dataset_statistics}.
 MMLU-pro, Knowledge Crosswords, COM2, Normad, AgentBench-KG, AbstainQA, and WoW are evaluated in multiple-choice settings.
 GSM8k, NLGraph, and GAIA-text are evaluated via exact match.
 AgentBench-LTP and Qasper are evaluated by Gemini for answer similarity on a scale of 1 to 10, normalized to 0 to 1.
 We also employ the z-test with the one-tailed hypothesis and present statistical significance test results on the datasets.

 \paragraph{Implementation Details} We employ the 10 LLM experts in \citet{feng2024model} as the initial swarm of models.
 We employ the Gemma-based \citep{team2024gemma} versions for experiments in the main paper for a fair comparison and employ the Mistral-based \citep{jiang2023mistral} versions for experiments in Table \ref{tab:mistral}.
 Aside from the hyperparmaters specified in Section \ref{sec:experiment_settings}, we run grid search over other hyperparameters and report the best-found expert based on utility function $f$.
 Specifically, $\phi_v \in \{0.1, 0.2, 0.3\}$, $\phi_p \in \{0.1, 0.2, 0.3, 0.4, 0.5\}$, $\phi_g \in \{0.2, 0.3, 0.4, 0.5, 0.6\}$, $\phi_w \in \{0.01, 0.05, 0.1\}$, $\lambda \in \{0.5, 0.6, 0.7, 0.8, 0.9, 1.0\}$.
 We run up to 50 to 200 runs by randomly choosing over these hyperparameter search settings and report the best-found expert on utility function $f$.
+Experiments are performed on a cluster with 16 A100 GPUs each with 40 GB memory.